 Maximum structural cruising speed (VNO) can be seen where the green area stops.
 The area between VS and VNO is the normal operating range of the aircraft shown in green on the airspeed indicator.
 Caution range is yellow and starts at VNO (when in rough air do not exceed this speed, remain in the green) and ends with VNE, red line.
 Never ever exceed this speed at any time!

 Beyond VNE the control surfaces may begin flutter and even break off eventually if the flutter persists, with terrible results.

 An important and critical speed is maneuvering speed.
-Defined as the speed where you can use full and abrupt control movement without causing structural damage.
+Defined as the speed where you can use full and abrupt control movement without causing structural damage due to overload.
 Any access load will result in a stall and at speeds below VA you will not reach maximum load, the aircraft just stalls.

 Note that if, airspeed is higher than VA and you exceed maximum G limits then you will have created an overload situation and structural damage may occur.
 This can happen when flying in turbulence, mountain areas or when descending into a shear zone or turbulent layer caused by high winds over low level obstructions.